Doing Digital Business

 In this session, students will get acquainted with the design of stakeholder personas.
 This qualitative approach serves to illustrate potential customers and stakeholders in a vivid and intuitive way.
 Students will learn about the conceptual underpinnings of personas, the application - with concrete cases and examples - and they will develop their own personas in an interactive exercise.

-In these sessions, students will work hands-on with social media data to learn ways to follow relevant research questions, discovering what different interest groups are taking about, analyzing social media pages, examining friendships and getting to understand web site traffic and interconnectedness.
+In these sessions, students will work hands-on with data to learn ways to model relevant research questions, discovering what different interest groups are taking about, and identifying potential needs.
 Thus, the tools and methods discussed in the previous session will be put into practice.
 Moreover, guest lectures will deepen the content from the previous sessions.

 7) Project Presentation and Discussions